Soviet Union: Science and technology

-The Soviet Union placed great emphasis on science and technology within its economy, however, the most remarkable Soviet successes in technology, such as producing the world's first space satellite, typically were the responsibility of the military.
-Lenin believed that the USSR would never overtake the developed world if it remained as technologically backward as it was upon its founding.
-Soviet authorities proved their commitment to Lenin's belief by developing massive networks, research and development organizations.
-In the early 1960s, the Soviets awarded 40% of chemistry PhDs to women, compared to only 5% in the United States.
-By 1989, Soviet scientists were among the world's best-trained specialists in several areas, such as Energy physics, selected areas of medicine, mathematics, welding and military technologies.
-Due to rigid state planning and bureaucracy, the Soviets remained far behind technologically in chemistry, biology, and computers when compared to the First World.
-The Soviet Union also had more scientists and engineers, relative to the world population, than any other major country due to the strong levels of state support for scientific developments by the 1980s.
-The Soviet government opposed and persecuted geneticists in favour of Lysenkoism, a pseudoscience rejected by the scientific community in the Soviet Union and abroad but supported by Stalin's inner circles.
+The Soviet Union placed great emphasis on science and technology.
+Lenin believed the USSR would never overtake the developed world if it remained as technologically backward as it was upon its founding.
+Soviet authorities proved their commitment to Lenin's belief by developing massive networks and research and development organizations.
+In the early 1960s, 40% of chemistry PhDs in the Soviet Union were attained by women, compared with only 5% in the United States.
+By 1989, Soviet scientists were among the world's best-trained specialists in several areas, such as energy physics, selected areas of medicine, mathematics, welding, space technology, and military technologies.
+However, due to rigid state planning and bureaucracy, the Soviets remained far behind the First World in chemistry, biology, and computer science.
+Under Stalin, the Soviet government persecuted geneticists in favour of Lysenkoism, a pseudoscience rejected by the scientific community in the Soviet Union and abroad but supported by Stalin's inner circles.
 Implemented in the USSR and China, it resulted in reduced crop yields and is widely believed to have contributed to the Great Chinese Famine.
+In the 1980s, the Soviet Union had more scientists and engineers relative to the world's population than any other major country, owing to strong levels of state support.
+Some of its most remarkable technological achievements, such as launching the world's first space satellite, were achieved through military research.

-Under the Reagan administration, Project Socrates determined that the Soviet Union addressed the acquisition of science and technology in a manner that was radically different from what the US was using.
-In the case of the US, economic prioritization was being used for indigenous research and development as the means to acquire science and technology in both the private and public sectors.
-In contrast, the USSR was offensively and defensively maneuvering in the acquisition and use of the worldwide technology, to increase the competitive advantage that they acquired from the technology while preventing the US from acquiring a competitive advantage.
-However, technology-based planning was executed in a centralized, government-centric manner that greatly hindered its flexibility.
+Under the Reagan administration, Project Socrates determined that the Soviet Union addressed the acquisition of science and technology in a manner radically different to the United States.
+The US prioritized indigenous research and development in both the public and private sectors.
+In contrast, the USSR placed greater emphasis on acquiring foreign technology, which it did through both covert and overt means.
+However, centralized state planning kept Soviet technological development greatly inflexible.
 This was exploited by the US to undermine the strength of the Soviet Union and thus foster its reform.